luc-polo/luc-polo/README.md

 I am a French engineering student specializing in data science and its mathematical foundations.
+I am interested in all things in data science, particularly probability predicitons!
 - 🔭 I’m currently working on football probability prediction
 - 🌱 I’m currently learning advanced linear regression